All the Tools You Need to Succeed

 Established in 1977, the National Women’s Studies Association has as one of its primary objectives promoting and supporting the production and dissemination of knowledge about women and gender through teaching, learning, research and service in academic and other settings.

 Cal State LA has a philosophy program, which includes diversity options.
 The Department of Philosophy offers a BA in Philosophy that engages students in thinking about fundamental questions of life.
 Studies include ethics, political and social thought, logic, theory of knowledge, philosophy of science, philosophy of physics, philosophy of art and film, philosophy of law, philosophy of religions, metaphysics, feminist philosophy, philosophy and race, biomedical ethics, existentialism, postmodern thought, philosophy of mind, and philosophy of mathematics.
 The MA in Philosophy offers students a broad background in both the history of philosophy and contemporary thought.

 The LGBTQ Center Long Beach advances equity for LGBTQ people through culturally responsive advocacy, education, programs, and services.
 They envision fully affirming communities where all LGBTQ people live in health, wellness, safety and prosperity.
 The Center began in 1977 as living room gatherings to discuss issues important to the LGBTQ community.
 The Center was officially incorporated in 1980 as One in Long Beach, Inc. and has been providing a variety of health, social, advocacy, legal, and service programs to the LGBTQ community in the Greater Long Beach area for three decades.

-LBCC Student Learning Resources
+LBCC College Support & Student Resources